 Entries in columns and rows of tables may not add to the totals shown because of rounding.
-Derived values (such as proportions and rates) are calculated using unrounded numbers.
+Derived values (such as proportions, rates, rate ratios and rate differences) are calculated using unrounded numbers.
+Percentages cited in the text therefore may not add to 100 due to rounding.